crowdsourcing-class/crowdsourcing-class.github.io/syllabus.md

 - How to apply for Institutional Review Board approval
 ####Reading
 	- "The Wisdom of Crowds" Chapter 9 - Committees, Juries, and Teams
+	- ["Running experiments on Amazon Mechanical Turk"](readings/downloads/platform/PaolacciEtAl.pdf), an overview of the MTurk platform, and the associated benefits and challenges
+	- [Crowdsourcing User Studies With Mechanical Turk](readings/downloads/platform/KitturEtAl.pdf), about best-practices for designing tasks for a crowdsourcing environment.
 	- [Citizen Science: Can Volunteers Do Real Research?](readings/downloads/social-science/Cohn.pdf), discussion of the ability of non-experts to collect scientific data.
 	- [Mechanical Turk is not Anonymous](readings/downloads/social-science/LeaseEtAl.pdf), discusses a privacy vunerability in MTurk, and the implications for research ethics.
 	- [Dirty Deeds Done Dirt Cheap](readings/downloads/social-science/Harris.pdf), discussion of some of the potentially malicious uses of crowdsourcing.
 Mostly included for the fantastically scathing title.